dvlab-research/Facelet_Bank/readme.md

 - older
 - younger

 More effects will be available in the future.
-Please watch this project for more information.
 Once a new effect is released, the **global_vars.py** file will be updated accordingly.
-This file contains the link  of the facelet models.
+We also provide an instruction of training your own effect in the following.

 ## Results